softwaresaved/automated_testing/README.md

 Both these files contain the same data, they are semantically equivalent.

-However, if we run the Linux/Unix `diff` command they are considered to be different due to the extra white-space in the human-readable version.
+However, if we run the `diff` command, they are considered to be different due to the extra white-space in the human-readable version.

 ```
 $ diff -q json/machine_readable.jsn json/human_readable.jsn